Sagnik04/Newz/README.md

 5) Error Handling: Graceful error messages and fallback mechanisms.

-Note that the api_service directory is not included in this repository, as it contains sensitive API keys.
+Note:The api_service directory is not included in this repository, as it contains sensitive API keys.
 To maintain security, API keys are excluded from version control.